Overview of the Fellowships

 The Retina Service of the Department of Ophthalmology has trained over 105 fellows since 1962.
 We currently offer two surgical retina fellowship positions per year and one medical retina fellowship position per year.
 These begin in July, with the surgical fellowship running for 24 months and medical fellowship for 12 months.
 Combined two-year medical retina/research fellowships are also available—for inquiries regarding the latter please contact Dr. H. Culver Boldt or Dr. Elliott H. Sohn (Director of Retina Fellowships as of July 1, 2016).

 During the first year the fellows spend a majority of their time in the Retina Clinics where they evaluate and treat medical retinal diseases, performing most laser photocoagulation treatments and intravitreal injections.
 The first year retina fellows do not take call for the first six months of fellowship, which allows time for reading and initiating research projects.
 The last six months of the 1st year, the fellows operate (typically for scleral buckle, vitrectomy, and plaque procedures) while taking retina call every other week.
 Any available remaining time is devoted to clinical or laboratory research as well as conference preparation and teaching.

-The second year has a surgical emphasis.
-As a major tertiary referral institution for Iowa and the surrounding 7 states, the fellow acquires extensive diagnostic and surgical experience in the management of simple and complex vitreoretinal disorders.
+The second year has a surgical emphasis with time split between the operating room and Vitreoretinal Clinics.
+As a major tertiary referrel institution for Iowa and the surrounding 7 states, the fellow acquires extensive diagnostic and surgical experience in the management of simple and complex vitreoretinal disorders.
+The second year retina fellows do not take call for the last six months of fellowship.
 Vitreoretinal surgery is performed in both the main OR and ASC of the University of Iowa Hospital.

 Our Vitreoretinal Fellowship is AUPO FCC approved.